-To address the above issues, this paper formulates the problem of antibody design as E(3)-equivariant graph translation, which is equipped with the following contributions: \textbf{1.
-New Task.} We consider \textit{conditional generation}, where the input contains not only the heavy-chain context of CDRs but also the information of the target antigen and the light chain of the antibody. \textbf{2.
+To address the above issues, this paper formulates antibody design as E(3)-equivariant graph translation, which is equipped with the following contributions: \textbf{1.
+New Task.} We consider \textit{conditional generation}, where the input contains not only the heavy-chain context of CDRs but also the information of the antigen and the light chain. \textbf{2.
 Novel Model.} We put forward an end-to-end \textit{Multi-channel Equivariant Attention Network} (MEAN) that outputs both 1D sequence and 3D structure of CDRs.
-MEAN operates directly in the space of 3D coordinates, and it is E(3)-equivariant (other than previously-used E(3)-invariant models) such that it maintains the full geometry of each input residue.
+MEAN operates directly in the space of 3D coordinates with E(3)-equivariance (other than previously-used E(3)-invariant models), such that it maintains the full geometry of residues.
 By alternating between an internal context encoder and an external attentive encoder, MEAN leverages 3D message passing along with equivariant attention mechanism to capture long-range and spatially-complicated interactions between different components of the input complex. \textbf{3.
 Efficient Prediction.} Upon MEAN, we propose to progressively generate CDRs over multiple rounds, where each round updates both the sequences and structures in a full-shot manner.
 This \textit{progressive full-shot decoding} strategy is less prone to accumulated errors and more efficient during the inference stage, compared with traditional autoregressive models~\citep{gebauer2019symmetry, jin2021iterative}.

-We validate the efficacy of our model on three challenging tasks: sequence and structure modeling, antigen-binding antibody design and binding affinity optimization.
-Compared to previous methods that neglect the context of light chain and antigen~\citep{saka2021antibody, akbar2022silico,jin2021iterative}, our model not only achieves significant improvement on modeling the 1D/3D distribution of CDRs, but also makes a great stride forward on recovering or optimizing the CDRs that bind to the target antigen.
+We validate the efficacy of our model on three challenging tasks: sequence and structure modeling, antigen-binding CDR design and binding affinity optimization.
+Compared to previous methods that neglect the context of light chain and antigen~\citep{saka2021antibody, akbar2022silico,jin2021iterative}, our model achieves significant improvement on modeling the 1D/3D joint distribution, and makes a great stride forward on recovering or optimizing the CDRs that bind to the target antigen.